JYC-ncku/Humid-Air-Simulation-on-GPU/Rusanov_1D_Euler/README.md

 gcc Analytical_1D_Euler.c -O3 -lm -o Analytical_1D_Euler.exe
 ```

-Final results for each number of cells:
+Final results for each number of cells(The red dashed lines from left to right represent x_Expansion_L、x_Expansion_R、x_contact、x_shock):

 Density of each cell:
 ![Rusanov_vs_ExactRiemann_for_200_cells_of_Density.png](./Rusanov_vs_ExactRiemann_for_200_cells_of_Density.png)